yiisoft/form/docs/creating-fields.md

 #### `FormAttributeTrait`

-Add methods for using form model.
+Adds methods for using form model.

 #### `FieldContentTrait`

-Add methods for set and generate custom content of fields.
+Adds methods for setting and generating custom field content.

 #### `VaidationClassTrait`

-Add methods for set valid and invalid CSS classes.
+Adds methods for setting valid and invalid CSS classes.

-For applying common fields configuration when field creating through a field factory class must implement `ValidationClassInterface`.
+To apply common field configuration when field is created through a field factory, class must implement `ValidationClassInterface`.

 #### `PlaceholderTrait`

-Add methods for using placeholder.
-Available for heirs of `InputField` only.
+Adds methods for using placeholder.
+Could be applied to children of `InputField` only.

-For applying common fields configuration when field creating through a field factory class must implement `PlaceholderInterface`.
+To apply common field configuration when field is created through a field factory, class must implement `PlaceholderInterface`.

 #### `EnrichmentFromRulesTrait`

-Add method for set option of enrichment field from form model rules.
+Adds method to set option of enrichment field from form model rules.

-For applying common fields configuration when field creating through a field factory class must implement `EnrichmentFromRulesInterface`.
+To apply common field configuration when field is created through a field factory class must implement `EnrichmentFromRulesInterface`.

 ## Field Configuration

-Set base configuration of field in parameter "fieldConfigs" of field factory.
+Sets base configuration of field via parameter "fieldConfigs" of a field factory.
 For example:

 ```php
 'fieldConfigs' => [